SIGN UP FOR OUR NEWSLETTER TODAY

 Language: Spanish and Menorquí, a variety of the Catalan language, are the official languages of Menorca.
 However, you'll find English is spoken in most hotels and tourist attractions.
 Many people working in restaurants, shops and nightlife venues will also have a basic command of English, although you can always practice your Spanish by carrying a phrasebook or downloading an app for your Santo Tomas holidays.

-Local time: Menorca is one hour ahead of UK time.
+Local time: Santo Tomas is 1 hour ahead of GMT/UK time.

-Flight time from the UK: About 2.5 hours from London Stansted.
+Flight time from the UK: The Santo Tomas flight time is 2.5 hours.

 Tourist Information: You can find additional tourist information here.